thiberiofm/GeolocationApp/README.md

 ## Run

-- Install Python 3.
--  Run app.py.

-After the app is running just call the API, where "place_name" value is the local to be searched:
+After the docker image is running just call the API, where "place_name" value is the local to be searched:
 ```console
 curl -X GET \
   'http://localhost:5000/places/v1/places?place_name=mexico'
 ```

 # Resources